F3real/F3real.github.io/content/blockhain_ctf.md

 Some notes:

 * Slot depends on place of state variable we are trying to access.
 I expected slot to be 0 for balances but it turned out to be 1, probably due the way variables are ordered when they are inherited.
-* both slot and key need to be expanded, like in example, to 64 characters
+* both slot and key need to be padded, like in example, to 64 hex characters

 Looking carefully at source, we can see that function `withdraw` has different signature in `SecureBank` which means it is not overloading `withdraw` from `MembersBank`.
 In `MembersBank` there is no address check in `withdraw` but we have two new problems.
 First we need to pass `isMember` modifier.
 This is done simply by registering any username with `0x2272071889eDCeACABce7dfec0b1E017c6Cad120` address.
 Second problem is how to call this function, `web3.js` is terrible at handling functions with same name and it will just call `withdraw` in `SecureBank` no matter which parameters we pass.